miherna2-te/TELESCOPE_CTX/README.md

 - `debug enabled`: Enables debug mode.
 - `debug disabled`: Disables debug mode.
-- `ls`: Lists available resources.
+- `ls` or `show`: Lists available commands.
-- `show`: Retrieves and displays commands from the execute directory in the specified format (YAML, CSV, JSON, or human-readable).
 - `exit`: Exits the program.

 Remember, you must navigate to the script's directory before running it, as the script uses relative paths to access other files and directories.
-If you attempt to run the script from a different directory, it will not work correctly.
+If you attempt to run the script from a different directory, it will not work.

-## Usability Available Commands
+## Available Commands
 The following commands are currently available.
 Note that this list may expand over time:

 - show accounts